Input Files

 structure = Structure.from_file("POSCAR")

-Rule of thumb: Use Kpoints.automatic_density_by_vol() with a density of at least 100 for kppvol.
+Rule of thumb: Use Kpoints.automatic_density_by_vol() with a density of at least 100.
 In practice, this is also a parameter you should ensure is converged.

 POTCAR

 VASP ships with several different variations of pseudopotentials to use.
-Except in unusual circumstances, you can generally want to use the most up-to-date version of the potpaw_PBE pseudopotentials.
+Except in unusual circumstances, you typically want to use the most up-to-date version of the potpaw_PBE pseudopotentials.
 Even if you are not using the PBE functional, these are generally still the pseudopotentials you should use.
+On our machines, the pseudopotentials can be found in the same parent folder that contains the VASP source code (e.g. /scratch/gpfs/ROSENGROUP/software/vasp/vasp_potcars on Tiger).
+At the time of writing, the most up to date pseudopotential set is the .64 set.